 The purpose of Rallyhood is to make the day-to-day responsibilities of our members and volunteers easier and to build a more connected Girl Scout community.
 The Rallyhood platform combines the functionality of tools like Eventbrite, SignUp Genius, Shutterfly, Facebook, Flickr, Google Calendar, Google Forms, and Survey Monkey in one place.
 It seamlessly integrates so many of the functions we all need — communication, calendaring, file sharing, surveys, and payment — and that’s just a partial list!
 Service units and troops can customize their sites with their own photos and information, creating their own space for volunteers and parents to communicate.

-Our Council is launching Rallyhood this year to provide an additional level of support to our members, volunteers, service units, and troops at a time when staying connected online is more important than ever.
+Our Council launched Rallyhood to provide an additional level of support to our members, volunteers, service units, and troops at a time when staying connected online is more important than ever.
 Rallyhood has been working with Girl Scout councils for 5+ years—they’re familiar with the Girl Scout movement and the needs of our volunteers.
 In fact, Rallyhood has worked directly with Council staff and volunteers to build out functionality that addresses our organization’s unique needs.
 Rallyhood has created an ecosystem customized to our Council and volunteer groups, and will continue to work with Council staff to improve how the system works for our families and volunteers.

 We have heard from many volunteers that using fragmented tools creates lots of challenges and makes the work we all do difficult.
 A key benefit of Rallyhood is that it helps us take a more streamlined approach.
 The intent is to have one platform with all the tools and all our Council groups in one place.
 It provides us with a council-wide solution that brings all of our groups, troops, committees, and forums together on one platform to create a more consistent and efficient Girl Scout experience for all of us.